Gaius Popillius Laenas

 Gaius Popillius Laenas (fl.
-172–158 BC) twice served as one of the two consuls of the Roman Republic, in 172 and 158 BC.
+172–158 BC) was a politician and general of the Roman Republic.
+He was consul two times, once in 172 and once in 158 BC.

 He was sent as an envoy to prevent a war between Antiochus IV Epiphanes of the Seleucid Empire and Ptolemaic Egypt.
 On being confronted with the Roman demands that he abort his attack on Alexandria, Antiochus played for time; Popillius Laenas is supposed to have drawn a circle around the king in the sand with his cane, and ordered him not to move out of it until a firm answer had been given.
 The Syrians withdrew.
 According to Livy:

 After receiving the submission of the inhabitants of Memphis and of the rest of the Egyptian people, some submitting voluntarily, others under threats, [Antiochus] marched by easy stages towards Alexandria.
 After crossing the river at Eleusis, about four miles from Alexandria, he was met by the Roman commissioners, to whom he gave a friendly greeting and held out his hand to Popilius.
 Popilius, however, placed in his hand the tablets on which was written the decree of the senate and told him first of all to read it.
 After reading it through, he said he would call his friends into council and consider what he ought to do.
 Popilius, stern and imperious as ever, drew a circle round the king with the stick he was carrying and said, "Before you step out of that circle give me a reply to lay before the senate."
 For a few moments he hesitated, astounded at such a peremptory order, and at last replied, "I will do what the senate thinks right."
 Not till then did Popilius extend his hand to the king as to a friend and ally.
 Antiochus evacuated Egypt at the appointed date, and the commissioners exerted their authority to establish a lasting concord between the brothers, as they had as yet hardly made peace with each other.
 Ab Urbe Condita, xlv.12.

 Polybius, the Greek historian of the Hellenistic Period, added more nuanced detail in his major work, The Histories, which covered the period of 264–146 BC in detail: